What Is the Difference Between Buckwheat and Kasha? A Complete Guide

 What Exactly is Kasha?

-While kasha is often associated with buckwheat, the term broadly refers to porridge-like dishes made from grains or seeds in Slavic countries.
-However, roasted buckwheat is the most recognized form of kasha globally.
+Although “kasha” is commonly used to mean roasted buckwheat, the term more broadly refers to porridge-like dishes made from various grains or seeds in Slavic cuisines.
+Still, globally, roasted buckwheat is the most widely recognized version of kasha.

 Historical Significance of Kasha in Cuisine